 If you buy a timeless high-quality winter jacket today and focus on durability, you won’t have to worry about coat trends for the next 10 years.

 A minimalist consumer mindset concentrates on intentionality.
 Minimalism is often associated with sober, prosaic consumer goods.
 We all know the picture of a white room with a small desk and nothing but a laptop and a diminutive plant.

 Whilst it’s true that many modern-day minimalists enjoy blank, decluttered interiors, the idea is not to scale down but to consume intentionally.

-Minimalism is about establishing your own rules in terms of spending and consumption.
+Minimalism is about establishing your rules in terms of spending and consumption.

 There are many ways to adopt a minimalist mindset when it comes to buying habits.
-The point is to develop a personal evaluation system in relation to spending norms.
+The point is to develop a personal spending evaluation system.

 4. Minimalists replace instead of upgrading

 In the era of digitalization and constantly improving every-day tech, a new type of addiction is fueling the market: the upgrading addiction.
 I call this an “addiction” because it has genuinely taken hold of people’s conscience.